Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Background

 We assume that the reader is familiar with relation algebras and group actions.
 For background information on relation algebras, we refer the reader to \cite{MadduxBook}.
 For background information on group actions, we recommend any standard graduate text on algebra such as \cite{DummitAndFoote}.

 \begin{df} Let $G$ be a group, let $A$ be a non-empty set, and let $G$ act on $A$, which we will denote by left multiplication.
+Let $\m A$ be the algebra with universe $A$ and the unary operations that arise from the action of $G$ on $A$.
 We say that a binary relation $R\subseteq A\times A$ is a \emph{compatible relation} on $\m A$ if for every $(x,y)\in R$ and every $g\in G$, $(gx,gy)\in R$.
 Let $\rel(\m A)$ be the set of compatible relations on the $G$-set $\m A$.
 We also use $\rel(U)$ to represent the set of all binary relations on any set $U$. \end{df}

 That is, a compatible relation on $\m A$ is merely a subuniverse of $\m A^2$ in the language of universal algebra (for background information on universal algebra, which is not necessary to read further, see \cite{alvi}).
 If $\m a$ is a $G$-set, then $\rel(\m a)$ is closed under the relation algebra operations in $A^2$.
-It is an easy exercise to jthat the identity and universal relations are compatible and to prove closure under intersection, converse, and composition.
-That $\rel(\m a)$ is closed under unions follows from the fact that the operations on $\m a$ are unary.
-Closure under complementation follows from the injectivity of the operations of $\m a$.
+It is an easy exercise to that the identity and universal relations are compatible and to prove closure under intersection, converse, and composition.
+That $\rel(\m a)$ is closed under unions follows from the fact that the operations of $\m a$ are unary.
+Closure under complementation follows from the fact that the operations of $\m A$ are bijective and their inverses are also opearations of $\m A$.

 \begin{df} Suppose that $\m a$ is a $G$-set.
 We denote the relation algebra as $\mrel(\m a).$ \end{df}